200percentmicky/chadmusic/docs/setup/configuration.md

 ### PUBLIC_KEY

-??? warning "This field is required."

-    For the bot to function, this field must be used.

 Your application's public key.
 This is also needed to sync any slash commands on your bot to Discord.
 Your bot's public key and can be fetched from your app's developer page.

 ### SHARDING